Last Updated on July 25, 2023 by Carla Jonas

-Many say that because pearls are the only gemstones born from living creatures, they are eco-friendly gems.
+Many say that because pearls are the only gemstones born from living creatures, they are eco-friendly gems – used in the creation of sustainable jewelry.
 Others have relevant arguments that say differently.
 We investigated to find out for sure.

 Pearls: Eco-Friendly Gems or Not?